Last Updated on

 Your entire support mechanism undergoes a tremendous change during pregnancy, which may make changes in your voice too.
 As you enter into your final trimester, you may experience noticeable changes in your back, chest and pelvis.
 These may lead to changed posture and changed voice too.

 It is entirely normal to experience any changes in voice during pregnancy.
 In most cases, your voice may get back to normal after the birth of your baby or in some cases a few months after delivery.
-However, you may require to feel alarmed or get your alarm bells ringing in certain situations.
+However, you should consult a doctor in some cases.

 When to See a Laryngologist